avatar

 Building a teeny tiny darkroom

 While I was happy with my hybrid approach to film photography, scanning negatives, editing them in Negative Lab Pro, and printing on an inkjet printer, the idea of wet printing in a darkroom was always tempting.
 The problem is, I live in an apartment and don’t have a spare room to dedicate to a darkroom.
 At one point, I searched for English-speaking community darkrooms in Berlin and even found a hackerspace that had recently built one.
+But either my unwillingness to commute or the social anxiety of joining a group of strangers kept me from going.

 Read more ...